openedx/edx-ace/docs/decisions/0002-push-notifications.rst

     ace.send(message, limit_to_channels=limit_to_channels)

-For the first response (as it is currently implemented), both notifications will be sent, and for all other replies, only push notifications will be sent.
+For the first response, as it is currently implemented in edx-platform, the message is sent to all configured ace channels, but for all following replies only mobile push notifications are sent.

-The `_build_message_context` method should also be extended:
+In order to allow advanced functionality on mobile, for example deeplinking to the specific forum post, the `_build_message_context` method should be extended with the extra context:

 .. code-block:: python

-    push_notification_extra_context': {
+    'push_notification_extra_context': {
         'notification_type': 'notification_type',
         'thread_id': context['thread_id'],
         'comment_id': context['comment_id'],